mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 keep firing.
 The Eli will not surrender their ship but might flee if badly damaged.
-Every Eli starship carries one nuclear charge beneath its bridge for scuttling, although the crew will evacuate in assault capsules aimed at the nearest world before triggering the device’s six-minute fuse.
+Every Eli starship carries one nuclear charge beneath its bridge for scuttling, although the crew will evacuate in assault capsules aimed at the nearest world before triggering the device's six-minute fuse.
 Individual Eli might surrender if faced with certain death but Patch and Fluffy will go down fighting.

 5: The Eli are determined to prevent Quadrireme from escaping.
 If the courier does not immediately surrender, the Marauder will fire a full salvo of six missiles.
-The Marauder’s turrets are fully loaded with long range missiles but the ammunition stores hold mostly standard missiles.
+The Marauder's turrets are fully loaded with long range missiles but the ammunition stores hold mostly standard missiles.
 The pinnace is armed with long range missiles as well.
 Seven also has six nuclear missiles.
 It will use these to destroy Quadrireme if